Lead Service Line Verification And Replacement Program

-The water Ferndale delivers to customers is lead-free, but lead can get into the water if it passes through a lead service line.
+The water Ferndale delivers to customers is safe, yet lead can get into the water if it passes through a lead service line.
 Lead in drinking water can cause health problems for people of all ages, particularly pregnant women, infants, and young children.
 The surest way to protect against lead in water is to get the lead out altogether – that’s where the replacement of service lines comes in.

 For the best use of resources—environmental, fiscal, and beyond—the City will verify and replace lead service lines based on existing scheduled construction work:

 This way, lead service line replacements can be done along with the work already happening on your streets or water mains, allowing for fewer periods of construction noise, service interruptions, etc.

 If your service line is scheduled for replacement in 2023, the City will mail you a letter in later winter letting you know.
 You'll then receive a follow-up letter and subsequent door-hanger as your construction time approaches.

 - The contractor will need access to your home and the location of your water meter.

 - Your property’s lead service line will be replaced with a copper water service line.